Anuj014/Tic-tac-toe-OX/README.md

-#Here is a simple introduction to a Tic Tac Toe game made using HTML, CSS, and JavaScript​: Welcome to Tic Tac Toe!
-Play as X or O Your goal: Get three in a row, either horizontally, vertically, or diagonally.
+<b>Here is a simple introduction to a Tic Tac Toe game made using HTML, CSS, and JavaScript​: Welcome to Tic Tac Toe!
+Play as X or O Your goal: Get three in a row, either horizontally, vertically, or diagonally. </b>

 Game Board:
 =====================
  0 |1 | 2
  ---------